Key Takeaways

 | Context window | 32K tokens |

 Qwen2.5 7B uses a 128K context window (vs. 32K for Mistral 7B) and supports structured output with JSON mode.
-The model is available in instruct and base variants β for chat use, always use the instruct version.
+The model is available in instruct and base variants -- for chat use, always use the instruct version.
+See the Qwen vs Llama vs Mistral benchmark comparison for detailed benchmark data.

 | Spec | Value |